-Outcome Lead: Jeffrey Bobich

-Outcome Executive: Stacy Marcott
+Outcome Lead: Jeffrey Bobich Outcome Executive: Stacy Marcott

-GAO Outcome: Effectively manage the implementation of a financial management system solution or modernization of existing systems for the U.S. Coast Guard (USCG) and its customers; Federal Emergency Management Agency (FEMA); and U.S. Immigration and Customs Enforcement (ICE) and its customers by:
+GAO Outcomes: Effectively manage the implementation of a financial management system solution or modernization of existing systems for USCG and its customers; FEMA; and U.S. Immigration and Customs Enforcement (ICE) and its customers by:

-- Applying rigorous and disciplined information technology (IT) acquisition management processes throughout the program/project lifecycle that is consistent with software engineering best practices.
+- Applying rigorous and disciplined IT acquisition management processes throughout the program/project lifecycle that is consistent with software engineering best practices.
 These steps will help to ensure that the systems meet expected capabilities/requirements and associated mission benefits. - Implementing oversight mechanisms to monitor contractors or service providers selected to implement the solution or modernize the existing systems.
 These steps will help to ensure that actual cost, schedule, and performance are within established threshold baselines, and variances are identified, tracked, and addressed.

 DHS Successes: DHS successfully completed modernization for the first "Trio" of Components - Countering Weapons of Mass Destruction Office (CWMD), Transportation Security Administration (TSA), and USCG - using a rigorous and disciplined acquisition management process with strong oversight and monitoring of contractors.
-DHS has sustained an unmodified financial statement audit opinion for ten consecutive years - including the years of the CWMD, TSA, and USCG modernizations.
+DHS has sustained an unmodified financial statement audit opinion for eleven consecutive years - including the years of the CWMD, TSA, and USCG modernizations.
 Given this demonstrated record of success, we will continue to be successful with FEMA and ICE modernization.
 While challenging, these programs are not a risk to successful financial management at DHS - FEMA and ICE have been able to produce accurate, auditable financial data and perform their missions despite their outdated systems.